Photo 49, Assignment 8: Film vs Digital

 This one turned out to be a fascinating comparison project.
 Our instructor had definitely been reading the writing on the wall regarding the future of photography.

 In this assignment, we were to take out a film camera, and a digital camera, and shoot the same subjects with both.
-Then we were to build a layout using the shots and save two copies.
+Then we were to build a layout which would use the shots and save two copies.
 One of them using the digital versions and the other using the film version, once it had been chemically developed and scanned in.

 And then we were to try to get them to look the same.